HMS A8: Sinking

 A8 sank off Plymouth Sound on 8 June 1905.
 15 crew members died when the units onboard were being changed.
 It seemed like the submarine had suddenly dived.
 As per The Times, A8 and A7 had departed from HMNB Devonport for diving exercises.
 After completing two dives, the submarine surfaced as three members of the crew would be replaced by three trainees.
 When the three crew members had come out, the bow started dropping, sending a lot of water into the conning tower.
 The submarine then began diving before the hatch could be closed.
 The sailors on the conning tower jumped into the water as the submarine sank.
 HMS Commonwealth and HMS Forth lowered their boats, but only four survivors could be found.
 Among the survivors were Lieutenant Algernon Henry Chester Candy (later Rear Admiral), and Petty Officer William Waller.

 The ship was resurfaced after four days.
-A loose rivet on the bow plating was found to be the cause for the sinking.
+A loose rivet on the bow plating was found to be the cause of the sinking.
 Even though it was a minor error, it resulted in one ton of water entering the submarine every ten minutes.
-The batteries bursting were thought to be the cause initially, but they were actually the effect.
-The batteries probably burst because the fuel vapour burnt, when the water short circuited the electrical equipment onboard after the submarine had sunk.
+The battery bursts were thought to be the cause initially, but they were actually the effect.
+The batteries probably burst because the fuel vapour burnt, when the water short-circuited the electrical equipment onboard after the submarine had sunk.

 The ship was sold for scrap on 8 October 1920, to the Dartmouth firm Philip.